jju/anachronauts/universebuilding.md

 * There are biological inhabitants of the universe that also traverse ætherspace.
 It can be possible to hitch a ride with one of them, providing you can persuade one to take you and can maintain life support (nonbiologicals tend not to do this, but there's nothing preventing it).
 * The most common and oldest are Æ-Hooks, which catch into the appropriate current.
 This requires a biological on board to perceive (and many seedphase would add "believe in") the currents.
 These hooks don't require any special fuel expenditure and limit the type of manoeuvring that's possible in ætherspace.
 * Æ-Drives have been developed to simply enter ætherspace and exist there navigating it on the fly, the way one would in physics-space (just faster).
 There is a greater fuel expense to power one's way through the æther and it can be frustratingly exotic if one doesn't have allies native to the æther.
 One doesn't *need* a biological navigator and can bruteforce your way through ætherspace in this manner, but most non-psi-adept beings tend to break like eggs when they do this.
+For resource-rich seedphase humanity this can be the preferred method of FTL transporting ideas.
+As of 1105 this is still somewhat risqué for most seedphase.
 * The Æ-Tunnel is a newer CoreWorlds technology.
 It systematizes transport between two quantum beacons.
 This no longer requires a biological navigator on board, but limits the embarkation and disembarkation points to quantum beacons.
 The CoreWorlds monopolize & heavily defend those points in systems where they have established tunnels and regularly escort vessels in ætherspace.
 Combining Æ-Drives and Æ-Tunnels is possible, though it tends to damage the tunnelling effect.
 Another reason for the patrolling by the TransportPowers.

+## TransportPowers

+The TransportPowers are the forces within the CoreWorlds that have been charged with maintaining the travel between stars.
+They have invested a galactically huge amount of resources into creating the Æ-tunnelling network (and currently into extending the ranges, so fewer jumps are needed).
+This bureaucratization of the fact that meatsack humanity is a cult in thrall to higher-dimensional beings that, quite frankly, couldn't give a shit about us going from star to star.

+Ostensibly, the purpose of the TransportPowers is to secure trade amongst the stars.
+This holds up in the CoreWorlds because the TransportPowers aren't the kind of institution that most meatsack humans care about.
+There are of course propaganda tales of The Fleet's famous ships like the TPS Herculean, but those are buried in the rest of life for planetary-bound meatsacks.
+The idea of trading amongst the stars for resources (that could be produced practically anywhere with very old Terasecond-scale and traditional technologies) is absurd in any but a religious framework.

+Seedphase humanity is very very very aware of the Transport Powers.
+As far as the general Seed consensus goes, the TransportPowers is a prettied up version of the silicon-thirsty imperialists that destroyed so many seeds a few Gigaseconds ago.
+Yes there were backups but that basically means the completely foreign means the CoreWorlds used have been experienced by the seeds.
+Seeds are very very wary of the expansion being driven by the Quantum Tunnelling effect.
+Because they generally eschew FTL communication for anything beyond the most dire situations (and the mere destruction of a seed isn't usually that dire, because of the backups clause) there isn't a huge amount of care for what is going on so far away.

+The TransportPowers maintain a database of systems based on seedphase reports and meatsack reconnaisance (sometimes performed in force).
+After the rise of the cult of flesh a number of seedcivs beyond the TP's immediate purview began falsifying data, so the UPPs residing in the CoreWorlds systems can be contradictory.
+Selah.

+The TransportPowers are dedicated to projecting an image of their Fleet's role being one of calm protection and scientific exploration.
+News of newly discovered life forms are always widely distributed and there is much less (though one can't say entirely none) rampant terraforming of worlds where life could thrive.
+The age of flesh was, frankly a disgusting time for this (and is responsible for the habitability of the majority of the CoreWorlds).

+Dealing with aliens is on the galactic scale not part of the TPs remit.
+A Department of Ætherial Affairs is traditional in CoreWorlds-aligned polities.
+The DÆA had more influence in the Æ-Hooks-dominated times and are looking to regain that power now that the TPs are moving towards a more materialist approach in dealing with ætherspace.
+This plays into the hands of the Seedcivs, they say giving untold power to mere machines.
+It gets weird.